WorldModelers/CorpusIngestionAndAssembly/docs/eidos.md

 Document management is provided by [DART](./dart.html#w3), which supplies both documents and ontologies and then accepts the output from Eidos and forwards it to INDRA.
 Input documents are in CDR format, which provides metadata like document creation time and title, while the output format remains unchanged.

 This workflow adds three handshaking stages to the regular Eidos reading stage for a total of four.
-DART provides via [Kafka](https://kafka.apache.org/) notifications of the availability of new documents and ontologies which Eidos processes with a `KafkaConsumer`.
+DART provides notifications, via [Kafka](https://kafka.apache.org/) messages, of the availability of new documents and ontologies which Eidos processes with a `KafkaConsumer`.
 The notifications includes details of how to download the actual documents and ontologies via a [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) interface, which Eidos accesses as a `RestConsumer`.
 After the reading stage, Eidos returns results to DART via another REST interface, but this time as a `RestProducer`.

 DART &rarr; KafkaConsumer &rarr; RestConsumer &rarr; Eidos &rarr; RestProducer &rarr; DART